binyominzeev/video-sefer/README.md

 # video-sefer

-A HTML setup for creating Hebrew text learning videos
+A HTML setup for creating Hebrew text learning videos.
+See demo at <https://video-sefer.surge.sh/>.

 ## Usage